drewschield/rattlesnake_w_chromosome/README.md

 ![Rattlesnake W chromosome analysis](/cover-image.png "cover image")

 This repository contains details on the data processing and analysis steps used to assemble, annotate, and characterize the female-specific W chromosome of the prairie rattlesnake (_Crotalus viridis_), including comparative genomic analyses with other caenophidian snake and amniote species.
-This workflow is a companion to the methods described in Schield et al. (_in review_).
+This workflow is a companion to the methods described in [Schield et al. 2022.
+GBE](https://academic.oup.com/gbe/article/14/9/evac116/6648526).

 Lists and reference files can be found in the `resources` directory.
 Shell and Python scripts are in `shell` and `python` directories, respectively.
 R scripts are in the `R` directory.
 Note that you may need to adjust the organization of path/file locations to suit your environment.
 This workflow assumes that you return to the main working directory after each major section.

-Feel free to email me at drew.schield[at]colorado.edu with any questions.
+Feel free to email me at drew.schield[at]virginia.edu with any questions.

 ## Contents